 On November 9, 2018, the Pres.
 Donald Trump issued a proclamation that suspended the opportunity for asylum to any migrant that entered the U.S. illegally, instead of using an official U.S. border crossing point.

-On November 19, 2018, a U.S. judge issued a temporary restraining order that blocked the implementation of Trump’s new rule that denied asylum protections to people who entered the country illegally.
+On November 19, 2018, a U.S. judge issued a temporary restraining order that blocked the implementation of Trump’s new rules that denied asylum protections to people who entered the country illegally.

 On November 30, 2018, the Arizona Republic newspaper reported a local pastor said that ICE had recently released about 5,000 migrants, mostly from Central America, to local churches in the Phoenix area because the Reno v.
 Flores settlement prevented them from holding families in detention centers for more than 20 days.
 The families had crossed the Arizona border illegally, but were not asylum seekers.